schoen/unicast-extensions/rfcs/draft-gilmore-taht-240space.md

 ## Enable Reverse DNS for 255.0.0.0/8

-Common deployments of the BIND routing daemon (e.g. debian) map reverse DNS for 255. to a local empty domain and do not forward requests for that to in-addr.arpa.
+Common deployments of the BIND routing daemon (e.g. Debian) map reverse DNS for 255. to a local empty domain and do not forward requests for that to in-addr.arpa.
 The daemon itself does not have such a limit, with modern versions correctly intercepting 255.255.255.255 only.

 # Related Work